 - The Olive Trees in the planters are over 500 years old.

 The Formal Gardens were designed by Wiltshire-based landscape artist Michael Balston.
 He included elements from the 18th century design but with a contemporary twist.
 Highlights include the serpentine borders and Rose Garden.
 Our Grand Canal has a series of water jets and weirs.
 The copper bowl at the head was originally from a Scottish distillery.
 Please ask our Concierge for the 'Tour of the Gardens' by our Head Gardener.

 A world within a world… with tennis courts, croquet lawn, outdoor swimming pool, urban beach with Volleyball, table tennis and pool table in the Potting Shed.
-Roses ramble on the old walls… the vegetable garden and fruit trees provide the freshest raw ingredients for Colette's… the long Potting Shed is full of antiques from Provence and England with plenty of huge armchairs - the perfect place for a discreet afternoon nap in the sun.
+Roses ramble on the old walls… the vegetable garden and fruit trees provide the freshest raw ingredients for our restaurants… the long Potting Shed is full of antiques from Provence and England with plenty of huge armchairs - the perfect place for a discreet afternoon nap in the sun.
 Click to find out more...